Friday 31 May 2019

 "Homesick" by Tony Hanania

 Jennings meets Lord of the Flies.
 Toby Shadrach goes to prep school in the South of England while his home country of Lebanon degenerates from political instability into civil war.
 His boarding school life is a world of inter-dormitory warfare, of 'patrol leaders' (senior boys in charge of each dormitory) who become war-lords and force the juniors to toil for them as slaves, digging tunnels in the chalk hillsides outside the school and acting as infantrymen in the skirmishes.
 This is a feral world.
-As time goes on the economy of the schoolboys develops: fortunes are made and lost for highly prized as torches (which can be used for torturing captives both by shining the light in their eyes and by clobbering them with it) or transistor radios; the markets for these possessions are manipulated by theft and bandit raids.
+As time goes on the economy of the schoolboys develops: fortunes are made and lost for highly prized objects such as torches (which can be used for torturing captives both by shining the light in their eyes and by clobbering them with it) or transistor radios; the markets for these possessions are manipulated by theft and bandit raids.
 Some boys are prepared to pay in 'trademarks' (the marks left after being hit by sticks).
 The masters seem remote from this anarchy, although they too can be brutal.
 At each step of the way, with deft flashbacks to the idyllic Lebanon that Toby has lost, parallels are made with the civil war in that country.

 This is a carefully written cross between allegory and memoir.
 It is distinguished in part by its control and in part by moments of descriptive magic.
 It is Hanania's first novel (written in 1997) and has been followed by Unreal City (1999) and Eros Island (2000).
 The last is less controlled (sometimes I was confused) but the author has developed the lyricality of his descriptive passages to near-perfection.